Skip to main content

 A Call to Make

 Ajabdeh's heart skipped a beat at the word.
 A lot has been happening that day.
 She had just spent the morning at a doctor's clinic that was bigger than her old apartment.
 For the first time, she had lied to Pratap about her plans for the day.
-The man had asked her rather uncomfortable questions about her sex life or rather the lack of it in front of Sajja.
+The man had asked her rather uncomfortable questions about her sex life, or rather the lack of it, in front of Sajja.
 She knew all the information would travel back to Jaivanta.
-The doctor wrote down some tests that were run and the results would arrive in the evening.
+The doctor wrote down some tests that were run, and the results would arrive in the evening.

 "Nandini, I am at work, can I call you back?"
+She tried hard to shake off her sudden feeling of overwhelm.

 "That's…"